 The Twin Cities Aikido youth program is an excellent introduction to the defensive art of Aikido.
-The students learn basic techniques, as well as physical coordination and mental discipline.
-There is some basic cross-cultural learning of Japanese.
-Students learn appropriate dojo etiquette and respect for tradition.
-The emphasis during class is on respect for each other, self-confidence and cooperation between partners.
-Generally, the classes are made up of students from seven to sixteen years of age.
+Students learn basic techniques, as well as physical coordination and mental discipline.
+Students learn some basic Japanese, appropriate dojo etiquette, and respect for tradition.
+Emphasis is placed on respect for each other, self-confidence, and cooperation between partners.
+Generally, the classes consist of students from seven to sixteen years of age.
 Parents are invited to take part in the youth classes for a low monthly fee or can sit and watch.
 There is a ranking system that includes testing to earn different colored belts.

-The first time you come to class, please complete a registration form with basic information such as name and address and you and your parents will sign a waiver.
-The waiver serves as a reminder that you will practice safely and not sue the dojo if there is an accident and you are injured.
+Your first class: Please complete a registration form of basic information (name, address, etc.).
+You and your parents will sign a waiver which serves as a reminder that you will practice safely and not sue the dojo if you are injured.

-Next you need to have a uniform called a gi, to wear during practice.
-It is loose fitting pants and jacket that allow you to easily stretch and bend.
-If you do not have a gi when you start classes or try a class, please wear loose fitting pants and a long sleeved t-shirt.
+Uniform: This is called a gi.
+It is loose-fitting pants and jacket that allow you to easily stretch and bend.
+If you do not have a gi, please wear loose-fitting pants and a long-sleeved t-shirt.
 Sweats are perfect to wear.
 These will allow you to move freely and protect your elbows and knees.
 The dojo sells gis if you’d like to buy one.

-Discipline and etiquette are very important for all during Aikido practice.
-For example, when we first get on the mat for class, we kneel (sit in Seiza) at the edge of the mat facing our founder, O’Sensei, and bow toward his picture to show respect for him.
-Then wait for class to start.
-If you happen to be late for class, sit and bow at the edge of the mat and wait for sensei to invite you on the mat.
+Getting onto the mat before class.
+Remove your sandals or socks.
+Kneel (sit in Seiza) at the edge of the mat facing our founder, O’Sensei, and bow toward his picture.
+Wait for class to start.
+If you are late to class, sit and bow at the edge of the mat and wait for the Instructor (sensei) to invite you on the mat.
 Once you’ve been invited to join the class bow again to sensei.
 When it is time to work on a technique, find a partner, bow and ask them to practice with you.
-When you are finished practicing a technique always thank your partner.
+When you are finished practicing a technique, always thank your partner.
 There is more to etiquette, but this is a good start.

-The Chief Instructor, Youth Programs, is Kathy Aguilar-Downing (center).
-She teaches the Saturday class at 10 AM and is assisted by May Lane.
-Vickie Selep teaches the Thursday evening class at 6 PM assisted by various other adult parents.
-Mick Cipra teaches the Wednesday evening class at 4:15.
-When these instructors are on the mat, always address them as Sensei Kathy, Sensei Mick, Sensei Vickie, or Sensei May.
+Vickie, Robert and Pete teach the classes assisted by various other adults.
+When these instructors are teaching on the mat, always address them as “Sensei” as in Sensei Vickie, Sensei Robert, or Sensei Pete.
 There are often other adults on the mat during class to help you.
-Listen to them all very carefully.
-Safety is very important and is everyone’s responsibility.
+Listen to them very carefully.
+Safety is extremely important and is everyone’s responsibility.
 Beginners will first learn how to safely roll and take falls.
 Each class starts with exercises to get your muscles warmed up, get ready to practice and have fun learning techniques with your partners.